Project TYO

 Charles began shooting Project TYO on Friday, July 5, 2025, at approximately 1:00 AM JPT at 1 OAK Tokyo, marking the project’s first formal fieldwork within Tokyo’s hip-hop ecosystem.

-Project TYO situates Tokyo’s hip-hop culture within a transnational history, tracing how hip-hop arrived in Japan through exchanges with the United States in the late 1970s and early 1980s, particularly through dance crews, DJs, imported records, fashion, and film.
+Project TYO places Tokyo’s hip-hop culture within a transnational history, tracing how hip-hop arrived in Japan through exchanges with the United States in the late 1970s and early 1980s, particularly through dance crews, DJs, imported records, fashion, and film.

-The project is rendered in black and white as a deliberate aesthetic and epistemological choice, stripping away distraction and spectacle in order to foreground presence, labour, texture, and historical continuity within Tokyo’s hip-hop culture, community, and built environment.
+The project is rendered in black and white as a deliberate aesthetic and epistemological choice, stripping away distraction and spectacle to foreground presence, labour, texture, and historical continuity within Tokyo’s hip-hop culture, community, and built environment.

 Figures such as Hiroshi Fujiwara, DJ Krush, and Crazy-A (Keiichi Nanao) played foundational roles in localizing hip-hop within Japanese urban contexts, translating imported practices into culturally specific forms that resonated with Tokyo’s youth.